WELCOME TO THE WEALTH COLLABORATIVE

 OUR PORTFOLIOS

-With the help of Harry Markowitz (the father of Modern Portfolio Theory), his team at Loring Ward Advisors and our colleagues at Dimensional Fund Advisors, we’ve developed 30 model portfolios, all designed with differing risk and return characteristics and all constructed with the goal of achieving the maximum return for the level of variability (up and down movement in value) an investor can handle on a daily basis.
+With the help of Harry Markowitz (the father of Modern Portfolio Theory) and his team at Loring Ward Advisors, we developed 10 model portfolios, all designed with differing risk and return characteristics and all constructed with the goal of achieving the maximum return for the level of variability (up and down movement in value) an investor can handle on a daily basis.

 If you’re to maintain alignment between your ideal self and your real self, your aspirations and your behavior, it’s essential that you select a portfolio that is compatible with the amount of variability you can tolerate.
 If your portfolio and tolerance for variability are out of sync, you’re likely to abandon your portfolio when the markets drop below your comfort level, causing severe damage to your plan and your chances of achieving what you truly want.
 For that reason, we spend a great deal of time developing a risk profile for each client so that we can find the portfolio that best suits their investment temperament and goals.
 It’s extremely important that your portfolio accomplish your goals, but it’s even more critical that your portfolio strike a meaningful balance between sleeping well and eating well – we don’t want you losing sleep over your investments.